Slaymish/my-digital-garden/src/site/notes/COMP Ford-Fulkerson method.md

 # Ford-Fulkerson Method

+- To find the maximum flow in a network

 Based on:
 - [[COMP Residual Graphs\|Residual Graphs]] (a graph that includes [[COMP Flow Network#Reverse Edges\|reverse edges]])
 - [[COMP Residual Graphs#Augmentation Path\|Augmentation paths]] (path in a residual graph)
 - Cuts